Review: the Barclaycard Avios Mastercard credit card

 Yes.
 For most people, the Barclaycard Avios Mastercard is a better choice than the free British Airways American Express card.

 Let’s start with the obvious reason first.

 If you get the free BA Amex card, you will still need to get a Barclaycard Avios Mastercard to use in places where American Express is not accepted.
 Why not just get the free Barclaycard Avios card and use that exclusively?

 Whilst the free BA Amex credit card comes with a 2-4-1 companion voucher when you spend £12,000 per year, the voucher is heavily restricted.
 It is only valid for Economy flights and is only valid for one year.

 If you are interested in the 2-4-1 companion voucher, you should have the paid-for British Airways Premium Plus American Express card instead.
 This comes with a 2-4-1 voucher which is valid in ALL travel classes – not just Economy – and is valid for two years, not one year.
 It triggers at the lower spend threshold of £10,000.

-- if you’re not interested in the BA Amex 2-4-1 voucher, you should forget the free BA Amex and focus solely on using the free ‘accepted everywhere’ Barclaycard Avios Mastercard
+- if you’re not interested in the British Airways American Express 2-4-1 voucher, perhaps because you are a low spender, you should forget the free BA Amex and focus solely on using the free ‘accepted everywhere’ Barclaycard Avios Mastercard

-- if you are interested in the BA Amex 2-4-1 voucher, you should forget the free BA Amex and get the BA Amex Premium Plus card instead, because of the two year expiry date and the ability to use it in all classes
+- if you are interested in the BA Amex 2-4-1 voucher, you should forget the free BA Amex and get the British Airways American Express Premium Plus card instead, because of the two year expiry date and the ability to use it in all travel classes

 What other cards have large Avios sign-up bonuses?